sameerasw/AirSync/README.md

 ## Configuration
 1. **Grant Wireless Debugging:**
-   - Enable Wireless Debugging from the developer options
+   - [optional] Enable Wireless Debugging from the developer options for app screen mirroring

 2. **First Launch:**
    - Grant notification and clipboard permissions as prompted.